 - Alternate courses to fulfill the 6 to 12 credits of electives must be chosen in consultation with the MFA Advisor

-The film production master’s program only selects a handful of students each year.
-For those interested, please follow these application instructions:
+The film production master’s program only selects a handful of students.
+For those interested in applying to a future intake, please refer these application instructions:

 - Submit your UBC Graduate and Postdoctoral Studies application